v0.11.0 · AGPL-3.0 · Node.js >= 24

 bfs pull Restore files from backup

-bfs verify Check shard availability across providers
+bfs verify Check piece availability across providers; flag missing/damaged header files

 bfs prune Delete old backup versions